databoy5000/project-3-server/README.md

 Additionally to the previous point, I questioned the value-to-user vs. potential security issue with indicating owned usernames and emails during the registration process ([see here](#register-page)).
 My conclusion is that it could potentially pose a threat to users, to indicated hackers which usernames are being used on the platform.

 I also realised that adding routes to the back-end is something I found myself doing occasionally, although still working through the MVP.
-Experience will help better see the bigger picture, to have greater accuracy in planning and efficiency in building.
+Experience will help to see the bigger picture, to have greater accuracy in planning and efficiency in building.

 Although we had set a 'Naming Conventions' tab on our [Project Management Sheet](https://docs.google.com/spreadsheets/d/17YFoGBlmBzowzMGTn-n-OWcBpImDZlBbY4UEJlJJn4I/view), conventions were omitted (Disclaimer: I'm mentioning this for the sole purpose of offering a constructive observation).
 I don't believe that it matters too much on a project of this scale, but I can foresee how it could turn into a cluster of problems and reduce readability, on a larger scale commercial project where many developers contribute to building a product or service.
 I firmly believe that diligence is key, but it's also ok to be forgiving (I may have even made some of these mistakes myself).